 Yes, NWSC works with intended parents throughout the United States and abroad.
 Intended parents who live out of state or abroad may still choose to travel to attend some of your medical appointments, and will be present for the birth.
 Most intended parents still wish to connect with you regularly by phone, text, Zoom, or email even when they are not able to be physically present.

 NWSC begins by identifying intended parents we believe will be a good match for you based on a number of factors, especially shared expectations and goals for the surrogacy process.
-We provide them with your profile and share some information about them with you, and then give you the opportunity to meet and get to know them in our office.
+We provide them with your profile and share some information about them with you, and then give you the opportunity to meet and get to know them via Zoom.
 If you aren’t comfortable with the intended parents we have matched you with, you may meet additional ones until you find the right match.

-Most intended parents want to experience as much of the pregnancy as you are comfortable with, and would love to be invited to your obstetrical appointments and ultrasounds, whether in person or via Skype or phone.
+Most intended parents want to experience as much of the pregnancy as you are comfortable with, and would love to be invited to your obstetrical appointments and ultrasounds, whether in person or via Zoom or phone.
 They may also want to spend time with you socially and get to know you better during the pregnancy.
 All of the intended parents are present for the birth.
 Surrogates and intended parents sometimes develop an intense and lifelong bond, and almost all of them remain in contact in some fashion after the birth.

 We encourage you to think about how involved you would like the intended parents to be during and after your pregnancy.
 Whatever kind of relationship you are looking for, NWSC is careful to match intended parents and surrogates who have similar goals and expectations.